 * * *

 Abigail is the consummate mediator, effectively brokering peace in the midst of a perilous situation.
 Have you ever found yourself in a similar situation, putting yourself at risk in some way in order to be a peacemaker?
 Describe the circumstances and the outcome.
-Come share your answers with us on our blog!
+Come share your answers with us!
 We want to hear from you! ~ Laurie McClure, Faith.Full